svc333/overview/ui.md

 Go to the Menu icon ![Menu icon](../icons/icon_hamburger.svg) &gt; **Resource List** to access your list of account resources.
 You can use the resource list to view and work with {{site.data.keyword.cloud_notm}} resources and Cloud Foundry service instances.
 See [What is a resource?](/docs/resources?topic=resources-resource) for more information about the different types of resources.

 ### Viewing resources
-You can view all the resources in your account across all regions from the resource list.
+You can view all the resources in your account across all locations from the resource list.
 To see the items that are important to you, filter your list with the filters for each column header.
 For example, if you want to view and work with resources in a specific location, expand the **Location** filter, and select a location from the list.

 ### Working with resources
 You can work with your resources in various ways from the resource list: